Churchill and Health Care (2): An Ongoing Discussion

 Health Care continued….

-In Part 1 of the health care discussion I wrote: “Churchill considered socialism—a far milder form than we know today—incompatible with human liberty, and sought a way of ameliorating the complaints of the poor (or relatively poor) without confiscating the wealth of those who produce it.”
+In Part 1 I of the health care discussion I wrote: “Churchill considered socialism—a far milder form than we know today—incompatible with human liberty, and sought a way of ameliorating the complaints of the poor (or relatively poor) without confiscating the wealth of those who produce it.”
 A reader disagrees…

-The socialism that Churchill railed against was a far STRONGER version, with very high taxes, and things like state controlled industry.
-He would have regarded the Democrats as “center-right,” compared to the socialist parties of the 20th century, with their commitments to nationalised industry and very high tax rates.
+The socialism that Churchill railed against was a far stronger version, with very high taxes, and things like state controlled industry.
+He would have regarded the Democrats as “center-right” compared to the socialist parties of the 20th century, with their commitments to nationalised industry and very high tax rates.

 Socialism redefined